mapbender/mapbender-documentation/en/customization/yaml.rst

             default_connection: default                     # Database connection, used as standard in Mapbender (``default_connection: default``).
             connections:
                 default:
-                url: '%env(resolve:MAPBENDER_DATABASE_URL)%'# Placeholder which resolves the environment variable in parameters.yaml.
+                url: '%env(resolve:MAPBENDER_DATABASE_URL)%'# Placeholder which resolves the environment variable in the file .env.local.
+This variable contains the database connection information.
-                persistent: true                            # Parameter specifying if the database connection should be established continuously.
-                charset:    UTF8                            # Coding of the database.
-                #server_version: '15'                       # Important: You MUST configure your server version, either here or in the DATABASE_URL env var (see .env file).
-                logging:   "%kernel.debug%"                 # Option, SQLs won't be logged (standard: %kernel.debug%). `More information: <http://www.loremipsum.at/blog/doctrine-2-sql-profiler-in-debugleiste>`_.
-                profiling: "%kernel.debug%"                 # Profiling SQL requests.
-This option can be turned of in production. (standard: %kernel.debug%)

 **Use of several databases**